composor/composi/README.md

 What's Missing
 --------------
-Composi is focused on one thing - providing a solution for components to build and structure a project.
-That means there are certain things it does not address.
+Composi is focused on one thing - providing a solution for components for building and structureing a projects.
+That means there are certain things it does not address, such as state management, routing, Ajax, and data persistence.
+There are already solutions that provide these, as enumerated below.

 ### State Management
 Composi provides the barest support for state through the component's `state` property and `setState` method.
 However for a more robust solution you may prefer to use [Redux](http://redux.js.org), [Mobx](https://mobx.js.org), or some other state management solution.
 When you do so, you'll want to create stateless components.
 Read the documentation for [Component](./docs/components.md) to learn more about stateless components.
 If yo want something really minimal, take a look at [trkl](https://www.npmjs.com/package/trkl) and [pure](https://www.npmjs.com/package/purestate).
 You could event roll your own state management solution by defining a class and using Composi's [pubsub functions](./docs/pubsub.md), `subscribe` and `dispatch` for making it reactive.
 Another possibility for state management is [freezer-js](https://www.npmjs.com/package/freezer-js)